christylaminated/orderScore/README.md

 2. **Adapt to Opponent Choices**:
 - If playing competitively, select sequences that you believe will outperform your opponents' choices.

----

 ## Winning the Game
 - The player with the highest total score at the end is crowned the **Order and Score Champion**.

----

 ## Implementation Overview
 "Order & Score" is developed as a Java desktop application using the Swing library for the graphical user interface (GUI).
 The application allows players to interactively select and arrange numbers, calculate their scores, and view the results in a user-friendly interface.

-By adopting the **MVC design pattern**, the application achieves a clear separation of concerns, ensuring modularity and ease of maintenance:
-- **Model**: Manages the game's data, including the sequence of numbers, score calculation logic, and enforcement of game rules.
-- **View**: Defines the graphical interface with buttons, labels, and panels, enabling players to visually interact with the game.
-- **Controller**: Processes player actions, such as button clicks, updates the Model with player input, and refreshes the View to reflect the current game state.

----
+The application uses **Java Swing** to implement the **MVC design pattern**, establishing a clear separation of concerns, promoting modularity, and simplifying maintenance.
+Additionally, the project leverages **Threads**, **Runnable**, and **Sockets** for **multi-threaded processing** and **network communication**.
+While these technologies may be considered "dated" compared to modern alternatives like **JavaFX** and concurrent utilities such as **Executors**, they are intentionally chosen to provide a hands-on, foundational learning experience.

+##Project Objectives
+The project focuses on building a strong foundation in programming concepts by working with lower-level abstractions and encourages problem-solving and debugging in areas such as event-driven architecture, threading, and network communication.

 ## Development Phases
 1. **Phase 1**: